PrefectHQ/prefect/docs/tutorials/first-steps.md

 !!! note "Combining tasks with arbitrary Python code"
     Notice in the above example that *all* of our Python logic is encapsulated within task functions.
 While there are many benefits to using Prefect in this way, it is not a strict requirement.
 Using tasks enables Prefect to automatically identify the execution graph of your workflow and provides observability of task execution in the [Prefect UI](/ui/flows-and-tasks/).

+!!! warning "Tasks must be called from flows"
+    All tasks must be called from within a flow.
+Tasks may not call other tasks directly.

 ## Run a flow within a flow

 Not only can you call tasks functions within a flow, but you can also call other flow functions!
 Child flows are called [subflows](/concepts/flows/#subflows) and allow you to efficiently manage, track, and version common multi-task logic.
 See the [Subflows](/concepts/flows/#subflows) section of the Flows documentation for details.